felias-fogg/dw-link/readme.md

 * **examples**: Contains a tiny Arduino sketch and a PlatformIO project
 * **docs**: Contains the documentation, in particular the [manual](docs/manual.md)

 Note that the debugger is an alpha release and may contain bugs.
 If you encounter behavior that you think is wrong, try to be as specific as possible so that I can reproduce the behavior.
 For that I need a description of the problem, the source code that leads to the behavior, the way one reproduces the problem, and the type of target chip you used.
+Current isssues and known bugs are listed in Section 5 of the [manual](docs/manual.md).